• Skip to primary navigation

 Where to Eat in Banff

 Hungry?
-Then you will have no problem finding a restaurant in Banff.
+Then you will easily find a restaurant in Banff.
 There are so many options from casual to fine dining.
-Read our guide on Banff restaurants to know where to go.
+Read our guide on the best Banff restaurants to make a decision about where to go.

-If you would like to get some useful information on Banff attractions, hiking trails, and much more, check out our 2022 Banff Destination Guide, but also pay a visit to the two Visitor Information Centres in Banff National Park:
+There is so much to do in Banff in both the summer and the winter.
+From hiking to biking, canoeing to canyoning, taking the Banff Gondola, or shopping and spa-ing.
+There is something for everyone.
+If you would like to get some helpful information on Banff attractions, hiking trails, and much more, check out the top things to do in Banff National Park, but you can also pay a visit to the two Visitor Information Centres in the national park:

 • Banff Visitor Centre at 224 Banff Ave